wenhaoq20/PickOn_Project/CONTRIBUTING-GUIDELINES.md

 - [Contact](#contact)

 # Getting Started
 Before you start contributing, please take a moment to read and understand the project's goals and scope.
-Familiarize yourself with our <a href="code-of-conduct.md">Code of Conduct</a> and community guidelines, as well as the project's <a href="license">licensing information</a>.
+Familiarize yourself with our [Code of Conduct](./CODE-OF-CONDUCT.md) and community guidelines, as well as the project's [licensing information](./LICENSE).

 To contribute to the project, you'll need to have a GitHub account.
 If you don't have one, you can create an account for free at https://github.com/join.
 # Code Contributions
 We welcome and appreciate contributions in the form of code enhancements, bug fixes, and new features.
 To ensure smooth collaboration, follow these steps: